obniz/obniz/README.md

   }
 ```

-You are able to use everything on obniz after connect.
+You can use everything on obniz once connection succeeds.
 ```javascript
   var obniz = new Obniz("0000-0000");
   obniz.onconnect = async function () {